Koder50/VideoPlayerFullstack/README.md

 14) Choose main class, there should be VideoPlayersApplication and choose it
 15) Click apply and then ok.
 You should run it(press play in correct configuration): then go to the browser to localhost:8080 or localhost:8080/ or localhost:8080/login and there should be login page
 16) For testing do the same as 10-15, but in 11. choose Junit, in 12 choose name 'VideoPlayer tests' for example, and in 14 there should be User Repository Test class to choose it, so choose it.
 15 the same.
 17) To start program, on the bar on top to the left from play you have the name of configuration, choose 'VideoPlayer' and click play, the program starts.
+    Clean install and VideoPlayer configuration both successfully working enables swagger ad application login.
+Next test configuration is an addition.
     Choose 'VideoPlayer tests' the tests start.
 Tests should all pass and be in green.
-18) There is also Swagger.
+19) There is also Swagger.
 If the login data from CV is not working you have to in code delete 'Authorize' button, then create for example two users.
 If login data works you have to create three video players
     (first use post Authenticate, use login data from CV or which you created, copy the token, click button 'Authorize' and paste token there, press authorize, should be success and close).
 If you deleted button 'Authorize' then you can omit those activities).
-19) Go the post query 'video-players' and three times do this query: in urlName first time put 'assets/surfing.mp4' and nameAbbr: 'surfing', second time put in urlName 'assets/falls2.mp4' and nameAbbr: 'falls' and last, third time put in urlName 'assets/skateboarding.mp4' and nameAbbr: 'skateboarding'.
+20) Go the post query 'video-players' and three times do this query: in urlName first time put 'assets/surfing.mp4' and nameAbbr: 'surfing', second time put in urlName 'assets/falls2.mp4' and nameAbbr: 'falls' and last, third time put in urlName 'assets/skateboarding.mp4' and nameAbbr: 'skateboarding'.
-20) Now you can log in.
+21) Now you can log in.
 There you search for the film - there are as you see three films - surfing, skateboarding and falls.
+You can watch it and you have information about your history watching.